atraplet/ecos-panama-poc/README.md

 # PoC ECOS Project Panama

-This is PoC for calling the [Embedded Conic Solver (ECOS)](https://github.com/embotech/ecos) written in C from the JVM using [Project Panama](https://openjdk.java.net/projects/panama/).
+This is a PoC for calling the [Embedded Conic Solver (ECOS)](https://github.com/embotech/ecos) written in C from the JVM using [Project Panama](https://openjdk.java.net/projects/panama/).

 ## Stubs Generation

-To generate the stubs, run from the project root
+To generate the stubs, from the project root run

 ```
 export ECOS_HOME=$HOME/ecos